nictuku/webpprof/README.md

 Programs must import a special library to use webpprof.
-The library enables low-overhead heap and CPU profiling and pushes them as a best effort to a central repository, called Prrr.
+The library enables low-overhead heap and CPU profiling and pushes them as a best effort to a central repository.
+A private repository could also be used.

-Prrr stores the data for a few days or weeks, aggregates information about different profiles and generates reports.
+The service stores the data for a few days or weeks, aggregates information about different profiles and generates reports that can be viewed only by the profiles' owner.

 A subset of the data will be aggregated, anonymized and shared publicly - that will probably include stats about GC overhead and the performance of core